SUMMER SCHOLARS SUPPORT

-- You are currently attending a high school in the state of California;
+- You are a current or incoming high school student in the state of California;

 - You have not received any UCLA Summer Scholars Support in the past;

-- You will be a continuing high school student in Fall 2020 (seniors graduating in 2020 are not eligible);
+- You will be a high school student in Fall 2021 (seniors graduating in 2021 are not eligible);

 - You have a family annual adjusted gross income of $100,000 or less; and

-- You are enrolled in 2020 UCLA Summer Sessions, either an academic course, Precollege Summer Institute, or the UCLA Summer College Immersion Program (SCIP).
-Deferred payment of the deposit required for enrollment is available to those who meet additional need-based criteria.
-See Deferred Deposit for more information.
+- You have applied to or are currently enrolled in 2021 UCLA Summer Sessions, either a summer course, Precollege Summer Institute, or the UCLA Summer College Immersion Program (SCIP).
+Deferred payment of the registration fee is available to those who meet additional need-based criteria.
+See Deferred Deposit below for more information.